fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * Key pairs can be created through the AWS Management Console, CLI, or API, or customers can upload their own key pairs.
 * AWS stores the public key in `~/.ssh/authorized_keys` folder
 * Private keys are kept by the customer.
 The private key is essential to acquiring secure access to an instance for the first time.
-* When launching a Windows instance, Amazon EC2 generates a random password for the local administrator account and encrypts the password using the public key.
+* When launching a Windows instance, EC2 generates a random password for the local administrator account and encrypts the password using the public key.
 Initial access to the instance is obtained by decrypting the password with the private key, either in the console or through the API.

 **Virtual Firewall Protection**